caprica/generator-prospa/README.md

 Some of the generated front-end applications may not be using the latest toolchains, this will be updated shortly.

+Vue.js client builds are not working, this will be fixed imminently.

 Further documentation is coming...

 ## License